For billionaire Warren Buffett, P&G's tide has crested

-NEW YORK (Reuters) - Procter & Gamble Co., one of Warren Buffett’s top portfolio holdings, is about to lose the billionaire’s influential backing at a time when it appears the company’s own fortunes have peaked.
+NEW YORK, Nov 13 (Reuters) - Procter & Gamble Co., one of Warren Buffett’s top portfolio holdings, is about to lose the billionaire’s influential backing at a time when it appears the company’s own fortunes have peaked.

 Thursday’s agreement by Buffett’s Berkshire Hathaway Inc. to turn over the $4.7 billion in shares it owns in the world’s largest consumer products company in exchange for P&G’s Duracell battery business comes one day after P&G shares hit a life-time high.